kr15h/rijnieks.com/content/blog/roja-art-lab-2018.md

 If I would not have my fabricated triangluar surfaces with me, I would have to make them by hand or it would be nice to have a portable CNC mill with me.
 Tooling and methods are an important part in the work I am trying to do.
 It would not be possible to make this in two weeks without my previous efforts during the past five years.

+## Support

+This project has received support from the [State Culture Capital Foundation of Latvia](http://vkkf.lv/index/english.html).
+Thank you!